Impact of Micropayments and Solar Lighting

 Partners: M-KOPA Uganda, USAID Development Innovation Ventures

 IDinsight service: Decision-focused evaluation

 IDinsight contact: Andrew Fraker, Jeremy Fischer, Dan Stein

 Approximately 1.3 billion people lack electricity, with sub-Saharan Africa accounting for about 45% of that figure.
 In Uganda, roughly 85% of the population lacks electricity, with only 7% of rural households having access to the electrical grid.
 Moreover, even when a village has grid access, connecting a household can be prohibitively expensive.
 This presents a huge opportunity to expand clean, affordable, and safe lighting to a large segment of the Ugandan population through off-grid solutions.

-IDinsight conducted the impact evaluation for d.light’s DIV grant.
-As the project is building first time distribution in a new, competitive market in Uganda, minimizing the operational burden of the study is key.
-IDinsight designed a matching study with difference in differences analysis with these considerations in mind, as a randomized controlled trial would have been too disruptive.
+In order to measure the impact of the program, IDinsight designed a matching study with difference in differences analysis with these considerations in mind, as a randomized controlled trial would have been too disruptive.
 The study measured the impact of the d.light solar home system on energy expenditure, productive hours, education, and health.